mmitropolitsky/booking.com_hyperledger/README.md

 With Idemix' current implementation anonymity within the channel extends only to which member of an organization is issuing the transaction.
 Hiding which organization this user belongs to is not currently supported, that part of our implementation is not possible.

-[A visual guideline](https://nbviewer.jupyter.org/github/pumicerD/blockchain_booking/blob/ea54525bef5cb93574e66f66e2b519bf969b0724/Architecture.pdf) to the architecture with linkability to codes, can be sen here.
+[A visual guideline](https://nbviewer.jupyter.org/github/pumicerD/blockchain_booking/blob/ea54525bef5cb93574e66f66e2b519bf969b0724/Architecture.pdf) to the architecture with linkability to source code can be sen here.

 ### **Experiments**